onthebusiness/harelang.org/content/style.md

    its operand.
 3. A space MUST NOT be placed between the `(` and `)` operators and the inner expression.
-4. When breaking a long line at a binary operator, the operator shall be placed on the second line.
+4. When breaking a long line at a binary operator, the operator SHOULD be placed on the second line.

 **CORRECT**